MJAZ93/anto/Readme.md

 #### Windows

-For windows you might need to run as administrator, if you can't run as administrator, run the command above and continue in the
+For windows you might need to run as administrator, if you can't run as administrator, run the command bellow and continue in the
 Step-By-Step installation (from the step **5.
 Initialize Anto with:**):

 ```bash